hadleyc15/camping-dummy/README.md

 MOTIVATION FOR DEVELOPMENT:

-Big into camping and tired of having to google search campgrounds and getting results that don't pertain to my search.
-Also wanted all results to show weather which doesn't always happen when searching through other search engines.
+AS a camping enthusiast, I'm tired of having to google search campgrounds and getting results that don't pertain to my search.
+I wanted all results to show weather, which doesn't always happen when searching through other search engines.

 PROCESS: